great-expectations/great_expectations/docs/guides/setup/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file.md

 1. **Create a DataContextConfig**

-    The DataContextConfig holds all of the associated configuration parameters to build a DataContext.
+    The `DataContextConfig` holds all of the associated configuration parameters to build a Data Context.
 There are defaults set for you to minimize configuration in typical cases, but please note that every parameter is configurable and all defaults are overridable.
-Also note that DatasourceConfig also has defaults which can be overridden.
+Also note that `DatasourceConfig` also has defaults which can be overridden.

     Here we will show a few examples of common configurations, using the ``store_backend_defaults`` parameter.
 Note that you can use the existing API without defaults by omitting that parameter, and you can override all of the parameters as shown in the last example.
 A parameter set in ``DataContextConfig`` will override a parameter set in ``store_backend_defaults`` if both are used.